NeonAngelThreads/DolphinMinecraftBot-Reloaded/README.md

            ```bash
            java -jar "DolphinBot-[version].jar" -username=[username] -password=[password] -skin-recorder=[enable/disable]
            ```
-         `-username` : Bot displaying name in game.
+         `--username` : Bot displaying name in game.
-         `-password` : Password for login or register.
+         `--password` : Password for login or register.
-         `-auto-reconnect` : whether reconnect to server when got kicked or disconnect by some reasons.
+         `--auto-reconnect` : whether reconnect to server when got kicked or disconnect by some reasons.
-         `-skin-recorder` : whether automatic capture and save online players' skins.
+         `--skin-recorder` : whether automatic capture and save online players' skins.

          **Warning:**  command-line has high authority than config file, meaning that if options are duplicated, will only recognize command-line, and ignore config file one.
          Optionally, you can specify more option by adding argument:
-         `-owner` : Specifying only who can use this bot.
+         `--owner` : Specifying only who can use this bot.
       2. **Config File Setting**
             Config files include functional config `mc.bot.config.json` and profile config `bot.profiles.json`
             You can also move above profile arguments into config file ``bot.profiles.json`` following below formats, all config values in it will be loaded.